Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

-A compulsory Airport Development Fee must be paid on exiting the country.
-The fee is 20 Euros, or equivalent in local currency.
+A compulsory Airport Development Fee must be paid on exiting The Gambia.
 Travellers can pay using a Visa credit card, but not other credit cards.
 Children under two years of age are exempt.
 Check with your travel agent or airline whether the fee is included in your air ticket.

 Safety and security